Targeted Adaptive Design: Introduction

-An actual algorithm based on this approach must search the space $X$ without advance knowledge of whether a solution $x_T\in X$ such that $f(x_T)\in\etattr$ in fact exists.
-Therefore the algorithm must be equipped with two stopping rules: \textit{convergence/success} if such a point $x_T$ has in fact been located and \textit{convergence/failure} if one can conclude that no such point exists.
+An actual algorithm based on this approach must search the space of control settings without advance knowledge of whether a solution leading to a design that satisfies the specified tolerances in fact exists.
+Therefore the algorithm must be equipped with two stopping rules: \textit{convergence/success} if such a control point $x_T$ has in fact been located and \textit{convergence/failure} if one can conclude that no such point exists.
 The second stopping rule is not straightforward to formulate without resorting to brute-force search.
 We show that the form of the TAD acquisition function is intimately connected to a second diagnostic: the \textit{expected information gain} (EIG)---in the information-theoretic sense---to be obtained from an upcoming (but not yet acquired) sample.
 The interplay between the TAD acquisition function and the EIG allows us to let the algorithm run, alternating tentative exploitation phases with exploration phases until either a solution is located or the surrogate function uncertainty has ``squeezed'' the target out of plausible solution, as diagnosed by a plummeting value of the EIG.
 In \cref{subsec:EI} we discuss EIG and its use in TAD.

-The form of vector-valued Gaussian process models that we adopt is specified in terms of weighted sums of Kronecker products of scalar covariance functions over $X$ with covariance matrices in $\mathbb{R}^{E}\times\mathbb{R}^{E}$.
+The form of vector-valued Gaussian process models that we adopt is specified in terms of weighted sums of Kronecker products of scalar covariance functions over the control space with covariance matrices in the output feature space.
 This form permits us to simply add complexity to the surrogate model when validation measures seem to demand it.
 Kernel choice is discussed in \cref{subsec:kernels}.

 One important lesson that we (re)learned is that an algorithm can be based on satisfying and valid theory, but a bad model can nonetheless can cause it to malfunction.
 For the correct functioning of the resulting algorithm, model validity should be constantly monitored, and model flexibility should be dynamically augmentable when model invalidity is detected.
 We have introduced tests of model validity that extend the usual ``leave-one-out'' (LOO) validation tests, based on out-of-sample GP prediction of future acquired samples, using frequentist $\chi^2$ tests and the appropriate GP covariances.
 These tests give us the required ability to dynamically extend model flexibility.
 We describe them in \cref{subsec:validation}.